WHY PLAYING IN THE MUD IS MORE THAN JUST FUN

 As a child, I was drawn to MUD.
 Some of my fondest childhood memories saw me covered in the stuff, head to toe.

-This grubby, gooey, sticky substance always seemed to have magical powers as a child.
+This grubby, gooey, sticky substance always seemed to have magical powers on me as a child.
 In its presence, so much is possible.
 Simply standing in it fires up my imagination!
-And if I’m honest…kind of grosses me out at the same time, as well making me gloriously happy.
+I become inspired.

 Even when I am holding mud in my hands today, I still feel as though I can create anything.
+I am transported very quickly into a playful child-like state of mind.
 And there is no greater pleasure than giving yourself permission to get dirty!

-But my childhood feelings about mud having magical powers?
+And, those childhood feelings I had about mud having magical powers?
 Turns out they were correct!